mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 ![](img/convert-grid.gif)

-Those are only a few examples of how MFractor can help you fix issues and clean-up your XAML code, but there's much, much more.
+Those are only a few examples of how MFractor can help you fix issues and clean-up your XAML code, but there's much, much more!
 Check out our feature matrix for [XAML Code Actions](https://docs.mfractor.com/feature-matrix/#xaml-code-actions) and [XAML Code Analysis](https://docs.mfractor.com/feature-matrix/#xaml-code-analysis), there are hundreds of checks and actions available.

 ## Image Management Simplified